-Saving money on essential overheads such as energy has always been an important issue for business, no more so than now!
-The current climate has created an environment where customers are coming to the market to review their business electricity and gas costs.
-When considering your company’s position with its current supplier there are some important questions that have to be asked.
-Are we getting the best possible rates for our business electricity and business gas or could we do better?
-What are the terms of our current contracts?
-Do we have to deal direct or can we find an intermediary who can negotiate better?
+Saving money on essential overheads, such as energy, has always been an important issue for businesses, no more so than now!
+The current climate has created an environment where customers are coming to the market to review their business electricity and business gas costs.
+When considering your company’s position with it’s current supplier there are some important questions that have to be asked.
+Are we getting the best possible rates for our business electricity and business gas, or could we do better?
+What are the terms of your current contracts?
+Do you have to deal direct or can you find an intermediary who can negotiate better?

-In the first instance are you getting the best possible rate for your business electricity or business gas the answer is not always that easy to find out but first establish what you’re paying and to whom and on what tariff.
-It’s certainly worth searching online for business energy tariffs to see who’s charging what but don’t treat these as ‘gospel’ as there is a lot of variants to take into account.
-This is where it is important to understand exactly what you commitment is under your current agreement, how long it’s for and when it’s due for renewal.
+In the first instance, are you getting the best possible rate for your business electricity or business gas, the answer is not always that easy to find out.
+First, establish what you’re paying and to whom and on what tariff.
+It’s certainly worth searching online for business energy tariffs to see who’s charging what, but don’t treat these as ‘gospel’ as there is a lot of variants to take into account.
+This is where it is important to understand exactly what your commitment is under your current agreement, how long it’s for, and when it’s due for renewal.

-Out of all theses points knowing when your current business electricity or business gas contract is due for renewal, is probably the most important.
-Why?
-You may ask but quite often the major companies will roll you into a new contract without advising you and potentially this will be a higher tariff than you’re already on.
-This could so easily be a fixed contract with no get out leaving you and your business with even higher energy bills just as the weathers’ getting colder and you need to maximise production!
+Out of all these points knowing when your current business electricity or business gas contract is due for renewal, is probably the most important.
+“Why?” you may ask but quite often the major companies will roll you into a new contract without advising you and potentially this will be a higher tariff than you’re already on.
+This could easily be a fixed contract with no get out, leaving you and your business with even higher energy bills just as the weather’s getting colder and you need to maximise production!